Razzile/Boing/README.md

 To implement flashing shapes I had to first create a new shape format for the .txt files.
 This format was documented above.

-I then had to reprogram the `ClosedShape`class to accept both a primary and secondary colour.
+I then had to reprogram the `ClosedShape` class to accept both a primary and secondary colour.
 I did this by making a new constructor that took the extra secondary colour.
 I also added a new member variable `secondaryColour` to accomodate the secondary colour.

 I had to rewrite the constructors of all the subclasses of ClosedShape to adjust to this change, providing the new constructor format for them too.

 To make the shapes actually flash, I added the methods `shouldFlash()` and `flipColours()` to `ClosedShape`. `shouldFlash()` returns true if the secondary colour of the shape is not null and `flipColours()` switches the primary colour and secondary colour.
 Then in the `BouncingShapesWindow` class, I added some code to the paint method of the anonymous JPanel class's `paint()` method to flip the colours if `shouldFLash()` was true.
+It did this every 15 frames by using the modulus operator on the `currentTime` variable and only flipping colours if `currentTime % 15 == 0`.

 ### Caveats
 Whilst I am quite pleased with my code, there are a few things I would have liked to change given I had more time.

 1. The `construct*` functions in `ReadShapeFile` all share quite a lot of reused code.
 It would make more sense to supply a static function with a definition like `static ClosedShape constructShape(Scanner in)` in `ClosedShape` to construct a new shape from a scanner.
 Then the other shape classes could overload this method to parse data specific to them.

-2. The flashing occurs every frame.
-This is due to the code to flash being in the paint method, therefore being called every frame.
-This could possibly be fixed if `Graphics` or `JPanel` has some sort of timing function like a startTime or deltaTime which can be combined with a modulus of say 15 to only flash every 15 frames or so.
+2. The calculations for pentagon position, width and height are not accurate.
+This is due to the fact that `Graphics.drawPolygon()` and the `Polygon` class only accept integer values for points.
+My calculations resulted in decimal values so I had to cast these values to ints for use in my draw method.

 3. The shape format is pretty bad.
 If this were a production application I would've probably switched the shape definitions to a more standard format like JSON or XML